 Issues about understanding of terms and definitions of injuries might also have effect on the results.
 The understanding of the injury related terms was found to vary among the mothers, health volunteers, students and paramedics.
 The students’ focus group concentrated more on road traffic injuries than other injuries, perhaps due to lack of awareness of other injury types.

+Conclusion

 This research work has attempted to explore the risk factors for injuries and the relationship with socio-economic status of Households.
 This is one of the first attempts to explore the problem of child injuries in Nepal.
 In the process of conducting the study, community people were enabled to think about the neglected problem of injuries among children which was widely appreciated by them.
 Thus, the study compiled a wide range of information which is anticipated to be helpful in conducting similar research elsewhere in the country and in developing a child injury prevention package in Nepal.